Pelham, Alabama: 2000 census

-As of the 2020 United States census, there were 24,318 people, 9,074 households, and 6,286 families residing in the city.

 City government

 The City of Pelham operates under the Mayor/Council Act.
-The Mayor serves as the city's chief executive and the City Council act much like a board of directors.
+The mayor serves as the city's chief executive and the City Council act much like a board of directors.
 The city also has a chief of police, fire chief, finance director / city clerk, building inspector, permits clerk, revenue director, director of golf, parks manager, waterworks superintendent, librarian, and departments thereof.

 Mayors of Pelham, 1964–present

 Education

 Pelham City Schools operates public schools and has done so since it was established on July 1, 2014.
 It operates Pelham High School.

 Previously it was in the Shelby County School System.
 Prior to 2014 some portions of Pelham bordering Chelsea attended public schools in Chelsea; residents there were concerned about the separation of Pelham due to the distance of schools in Pelham from their areas.

+Transportation

+ClasTran provides dial-a-ride transit service on weekdays in Pelham.